Juan Martín Paleo

-General de División Juan Martín Paleo is an Argentine General who serves as the incumbent Chief of the Joint Chiefs of Staff of the Armed Forces of the Argentine Republic.
+Juan Martín Paleo (born 4 April 1962) is a retired Argentine General who served as the Chief of the Joint Chiefs of Staff of the Armed Forces of the Argentine Republic.
 Prior to his appointment, he served as the commander of the Rapid Deployment Force of the Argentine Army.

 Background

 He graduated from the Colegio Militar de la Nación in 1983 as an infantry officer, and has spent his career commanding infantry and special forces units.
 He obtained a degree in Strategy and Organization, and in Educational Sciences.
 He is also specialized in Driving and Strategic Management.

 He commanded various units in the Argentine Army, such as the 602 Commando Company, the 601 Assault Helicopter Battalion, the Special Operations Forces Grouping, and the IV Airbone Brigade.
 He also served as the Military, Naval and Aeronautical Defense Attaché in China; became deputy director of the General Directorate of Organization and Doctrine; and became the Inspector General of the Army.